 It doesn’t look good, but all is not lost.
 Many school districts are fighting against critical race theory.
 Twitter abounds with many great accounts teaching men, young and old, how to be more of men, and women to be more of women.
 And there is greater awareness of the destructiveness of social media, movies, and the current narrative.
 So read 12 Rules For Life, exercise, limit social media or use it to connect with people who advocate balance, eat well, spend time connecting with real humans, address your own issues, and connect with like-minded people to start turning things back in the right direction.

-If you want to release the tension in your own nervous system, my book Change Your Past, Change Your Life can help.
-It will guide you to release built up negative emotions in your past, and we all need that, don’t you?
+If you want to release the tension in your own nervous system, my audiobook Change Your Past, Change Your Life can help.
+I designed it to release the built up negative emotions in your past, so you can be more resilient and balanced.

 I also work with clients one on one for accelerated results.
 If you think you may have unhealthy imprints you can schedule sessions and contact me at www.JasonAndrews.coach/solutions

 Join the weekly newsletter—it’s interesting, actionable, and free.